BAD POWERPOINT: IN DEFENSE OF POWERPOINT PRESENTATIONS

 Instead of worrying about what joke to tell, or where to put your hands, instead worry about whether you understand what problem or question you are answering for you audience.

 Focus on deeply and directly addressing the question or problem.
 Move away from broad generalities.
 Move towards specificity.
 There is no such thing as a presentation topic.
 There are problems and answers.
 Provide answers with tight, logical structure, facts and data (with a little drama and storytelling mixed in).
+Use presentation tools to help.
+We offer presentation training.

 Closing Arguments: Creating Fantastic PowerPoint Presentations